 If you want to learn more about Intervals, check out the tour, peruse the video demos, or create a free trial account and experience Intervals first-hand.
 All of the trial plans include unlimited users and a fully functional account.
 We have an easy-come-easy-go philosophy and believe the best way to evaluate software is to actually use it, especially given the many different methodologies available to manage work online.
 If Intervals is not a good fit, cancel from within your account (It’s easier than signing up.)

 Still not sure?
 Read what our customers have to say about Intervals.

 There is no long-term commitment and your month-to-month subscription can be upgraded, downgraded, or canceled from within your account at any time.
 Inactive projects do not count against your project limit.
 When a project is complete it can be set to inactive to archive it.
 Inactive projects are still available in reports but no new tasks, time, documents, etc. can be added to inactive projects.
 If you need to work on an inactive project it can be activated with a single click.

 When upgrading or downgrading an account there is no prorating.
 We prefer to keep the billing as simple and straightforward as possible.
 This means that when you change your plan you are granted immediate access to the new plan, however, you won’t be charged the new amount until your next monthly billing anniversary date.

 Trial plans are fully functional and no credit card is required to create an account.
 If Intervals turns out to be a good fit the account can be activated by entering billing information.
-You may upgrade or downgrade as many times as you would like during the 21 day trial period to find the plan that best fits your needs.
+You may upgrade or downgrade as many times as you would like during the free trial period to find the plan that best fits your needs.
 You are not locked into a plan.